 Although Gaucher disease is a relatively rare disease, it represents a large commercial market due to the severity of the symptoms and the chronic nature of the disease.
-The annual worldwide sales of Cerezyme were approximately \$1.2 billion in 2008 according to public reports by Genzyme, prGCD is a plant cell expressed version of the GCD enzyme, developed through our ProCellEx protein expression system. prGCD has an amino acid, glycan and three-dimensional structure that is very similar to its naturally-produced counterpart as well as to Cerezyme, which is a mammalian cell expressed version of the same protein.
-We believe prGCD may prove more cost-effective than the currently marketed alternative due to the cost benefits of expression through our ProCellEx protein expression system.
-In addition, based on our laboratory testing, preclinical and clinical results, we believe that prGCD may have the potential for increased potency and efficacy compared to the existing enzyme replacement therapy for Gaucher disease, which may translate into lower dosages and/or less frequent treatments.
+The annual worldwide sales of Cerezyme were approximately \$1.2 billion in 2008 according to public reports by Genzyme.
+UPLYSO is a plant cell expressed version of the GCD enzyme, developed through our ProCellEx protein expression system.
+UPLYSO has an amino acid, glycan and three-dimensional structure that is very similar to its naturally-produced counterpart as well as to Cerezyme, which is a mammalian cell expressed version of the same protein.
+We believe UPLYSO may prove more cost-effective than the currently marketed alternative due to the cost benefits of expression through our ProCellEx protein expression system.
+In addition, based on our laboratory testing, preclinical and clinical results, we believe that UPLYSO may have the potential for increased potency and efficacy compared to the existing enzyme replacement therapy for Gaucher disease, which may translate into lower dosages and/or less frequent treatments.

-In addition to prGCD, we are developing an innovative product pipeline using our ProCellEx protein expression system.
+In addition to UPLYSO, we are developing an innovative product pipeline using our ProCellEx protein expression system.
 Our product pipeline currently includes, among other candidates, therapeutic protein candidates for the treatment of Fabry disease, a rare, genetic lysosomal disorder in humans, an acetylcholinesterase enzyme-based therapy for biodefense and intoxication treatments and an additional undisclosed therapeutic protein, all of which are currently being evaluated in animal studies.
 During the quarter ended March 31, 2009, we held a pre IND (investigational new drug application) meeting with the FDA in connection with our acetylcholinesterase enzyme-based therapy for biodefense applications and are currently performing pre-clinical studies for this indication.
 We plan to file an investigational new drug application (IND) with the FDA with respect to this product candidate during 2009 or early 2010 and to initiate human clinical studies immediately thereafter.
+In September 2009, we announced preclinical data regarding pr-antiTNF, our proprietary product candidate for the treatment of certain immune diseases such as rheumatoid arthritis, juvenile idiopathic arthritis, ankylosing, spondylitis, psoriatic arthritis and plaque psoriasis.
+Our pr-antiTNF product candidate has an amino acid sequence that is similar to EnbrelTM, which is one of the treatments for patients of such diseases.
 We believe that we may be able to reduce the development risks and time to market for our product candidates as our product candidates are based on well-understood proteins with known biological mechanisms of actions.
-We hold the worldwide commercialization rights to our proprietary development candidates and we intend to establish an internal, commercial infrastructure and targeted sales force to market prGCD and our other products, if approved, in North America, the European Union and in other significant markets, including Israel.
+We hold the worldwide commercialization rights to our proprietary development candidates and we intend to establish an internal, commercial infrastructure and targeted sales force to market UPLYSO and our other products, if approved, in North America, the European Union and in other significant markets, including Israel.
 In addition we are continuously evaluating potential strategic marketing partnerships.